 It’s also time to evaluate the oil color.
-You can use the color chart we listed above to indicate what condition it is in.
+You can use the color chart I listed above to indicate what condition it is in.
 If it’s dirty, you need to change it, even if the oil level is good.
 It doesn’t do any good to run a whole bunch of dirty oil through the engine.

 How Often is Oil Change Needed?

 There was a time when all oil needed to be changed every 3,000 miles.
-However, newer technology and sophisticated oil blends have created a longer service life with most oils.
+However, newer technology and sophisticated oil blends have created a longer service life than most oils.
 There are some cars and oils that can go 10,000 miles or longer without an oil change.

 To determine how long your car can go, you want to start by reading the owner’s manual.
 The manufacturer has recommendations that you should follow, especially if your car is still under warranty.
 Additionally, the owner’s manual will tell you what type of oil to use.

 Beyond this, conventional oil needs to be changed more frequently.
 While synthetic and synthetic blend oils cost more, they can go much longer between changes.

 You must also consider your driving conditions.
 If you travel through extreme temperatures, down rough roads, or you spend a lot of time towing, you may need to change the oil more frequently.
 These frequencies are closer because of the extra work that’s occurring with the engine.